How to Till a Garden Without a Tiller: 10 Solutions That Work

 Dig a trench the length of your garden and remove the soil into a wheelbarrow.
 Aerate the ground at the bottom of the trench with a garden fork, then add compost.
 Next, dig a second trench (hence the name) right beside it, placing the soil from this trench on top of the compost from the first one.
 Repeat this method until you reach your desired garden plot size, and use the soil from the first trench to cover the last trench.

-9. Switch to raised beds.
+9. Garden in raised beds.

 how to till a garden without a tiller - switch to raised beds